anuarun88/AnuArun88/README.md

 <br />
 <br />
 I'm a Test Analyst with 2 years of experience in Manual testing and Test Automation.
+I love QA.
+The process, getting into the details.
+A career in software testing is very challenging but satisfying, requiring you to solve the problem, manage the risk, and improve quality.
+Software testing is about improving the quality, by looking at the product from different angles, with different perspectives, and testing it with different expectations.

 <br />
 <br />